illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 Your level should:
 - **Take around 5 minutes to play completely**
 - Present some degree of challenge
-- Return the player to their start location when their health is reduced to zero or if they fall off the map
+- Return the player to their start location when their health is reduced to zero or if they fall off the map and reset score to 0
 - Display a level complete screen upon reaching the end of the level
 - Utilize both the created enemies in a way that contributes to the design
     - The design of the level should specifically take into account your enemy design.
 - Have health pick ups scattered around the level
-- Have floating collectibles scattered around the level to guide the player and encourage them to explore
+- Have floating collectables scattered around the level to guide the player and encourage them to explore
     - You can use any asset you want for these, and there are several included in the given assets
-    - These objects should be destroyed on collection, and the number collected should be displayed some where on the UI
+    - These objects should be destroyed on collection and should effect player score

 As far as environmental and visual assets, you can use any of the provided, built in, or any other assets in your level creation.
 Feel free to work in the provided project or in your own new project. **The level layout, enemies, and collectables portions of the rubric are all a part of the level design.
 Your level should be somewhat challenging, the player should have to interact with enemies, and there should be some exploring required to find the collectables."** If any of these things aren't the case, you'll lose significant points from those portions of the rubric.
 Make sure that your level isn't just the tutorial level!